gscontras/probLang/chapters/01-introduction.md

 The Rational Speech Act (RSA) framework views communication as recursive reasoning between a speaker and a listener.
 The listener interprets the speaker’s utterance by reasoning about a cooperative speaker trying to inform a naive listener about some state of affairs.
 Using Bayesian inference, the listener reasons about what the state of the world is likely to be given that a speaker produced some utterance, knowing that the speaker is reasoning about how a listener is most likely to interpret that utterance.
 Thus, we have (at least) three levels of inference.
 At the top, the sophisticated, **pragmatic listener**, $$L_{1}$$, reasons about the **pragmatic speaker**, $$S_{1}$$, and infers the state of the world $$s$$ given that the speaker chose to produce the utterance $$u$$.
 The speaker chooses $$u$$ by maximizing the probability that a naive, **literal listener**, $$L_{0}$$, would correctly infer the state of the world $$s$$ given the literal meaning of $$u$$.

 To make this architecture more intelligible, let's consider a concrete example and a vanilla version of an RSA model.
 In its initial formulation, reft:frankgoodman2012 use the basic RSA framework to model referent choice in efficient communication.
-Let us suppose that there are only three objects that speaker and listener want to talk about, as in Fig. 1.
+Let us suppose that there are only three objects that the speaker and listener want to talk about, as in Fig. 1.

 {% include figure.html
 file="../images/rsa_scene.png"